Misao (video game)

-Misao (操) is a survival horror and puzzle game developed by Sen and Miscreant's Room in a freeware and originally released on May 26, 2011.
+Misao (操) is a survival horror and puzzle game developed by Sen and Miscreant's Room as freeware and was originally released on May 26, 2011.
+The objective of the game is to find the 6 parts of a girl's body in a cursed school.
 The definitive edition of the game was released on Steam on October 25, 2017.
-An HD Remaster of the game was released on Steam on August 15, 2024.
-The objective of the game is to find the 6 parts of a girl's body in a cursed school.
+An HD remaster of the game was released on Steam on August 15, 2024.
+A related game set in the same universe, Mad Father, was released in 2012.